nodejs/node/BUILDING.md

 #### Windows

-* Visual Studio 2017 with the Windows 10 SDK on a 64 bit host.
+* Visual Studio 2017 with the Windows 10 SDK on a 64-bit host.

 #### OpenSSL asm support

-OpenSSL-1.1.0 requires the following asssembler version for use of asm support on x86_64 and ia32.
+OpenSSL-1.1.0 requires the following assembler version for use of asm support on x86_64 and ia32.

 * gas (GNU assembler) version 2.23 or higher